Friday, August 5, 2011

 "get back to work!"

 goog_1726817030I have had several people asking me about my seminary experience and what my classes are like.
 I have found that most of the classes (not including Honors Greek.)
-I have already taken to be a challenge to my theological convictions and personal paradigms rather than intellectually straining.
-(I will definately credit ma/pa & the Grace Bible Church Internship for giving me a firm theological education.
-I have definitely had an advantage over other students coming from non-Bible College backgrounds.)
+I have already taken it as a challenge to my theological convictions and personal paradigms rather than intellectually straining.
+(I will definitely credit ma/pa & the Grace Bible Church Internship for giving me a firm theological education.
+I definitely have an advantage over other students from non-Bible College backgrounds.)

 In two or three of my classes, we had the option to write a paper for an 'A' and I found them to be fairly challenging and interesting to work on.
 I have posted one of those papers here for your viewing pleasure.
 This paper is typical of our assignments and while seeming complicated; mostly involves good organization skills.